 Hair loss is a common problem that affects over 40% of men aged 40+ across the globe [1].
-Many men who are suffering from this choose to take medication or male hair loss treatments to prevent further hair loss and stimulate growth.
+Many men who are suffering from this choose to take medication or male hair loss treatments to prevent further hair loss and stimulate hair regrowth.

 Although this is a topical treatment, it’s still important to pay attention to the recommended dosage and usage instructions to make sure you’re getting the full benefits.

-1 ml of Minoxidil should be taken twice a day to achieve the full results, but if you forget to miss a dosage, or worry about sensitivity you may wonder whether it’s OK to take Minoxidil 3 times a week.
-Keep on reading to find out.
+1 ml of Minoxidil topical solution should be applied twice a day to achieve the full results, but if you forget to miss a dosage, or worry about sensitivity you may wonder whether it’s OK to apply Minoxidil solution 3 times a week.
+Keep on reading to find out how often to use Minoxidil to effectively treat your hair loss.

 Minoxidil is a topical treatment that both men and women can use to prevent hair loss.
-You’ll most commonly find this treatment under the brand name Rogaine®, but you may also be able to find other off-brand versions for a cheaper price.
+You’ll most commonly find topical Minoxidil solution under the brand name Rogaine® (in the United States) or Regaine (in the UK), but you may also be able to find other off-brand versions for a cheaper price.

-There are two different versions of Minoxidil from Rogaine®, which are a 5% foam and a 5% solution.
-Both of these products contain the same amount of Minoxidil so will provide the same hair-stimulating qualities.
+There are two different versions of topical Minoxidil from Rogaine®, which are a 5% foam and a 5% solution.
+Both of these products contain the same amount of Minoxidil and will therefore provide the same hair-stimulating qualities.

 Other off-brands also offer Minoxidil in 2% formulas that promote hair growth at a slower rate but can result in less irritation and side effects.